This page last updated on: July 1, 2019

 Plagiarism Tutorial for Students

-The plagiarism tutorial was prepared in Fall 2003 by members of the Newman Library staff.
-It is easily accessible to all students online.
-It has an accompanying interactive quiz that is available only via Blackboard.
-The quiz must be imported into your class Blackboard site.
-To import the quiz, contact Bobbie Pollard at 646-312-1619 or Bobbie_Pollard@baruch.cuny.edu.
+The plagiarism tutorial was prepared in Fall 2003 by members of the Newman Library staffrevised during AY 2020-21.
+Easily accessible to all students online, it has an accompanying interactive self-test that is available only via Blackboard (look in the “My Organizations” section for the “Plagiarism Tutorial and Quiz.”)
+For more info, contact Prof. Aisha Peña: (646) 312-1611 or Aisha.Pena@baruch.cuny.edu.

 Policies and Procedures